Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 \begin{defn} A hybrid system~$\HS=(C,F,D,G)$ is said to be nominally inner well-posed on a set~$S$ with terminal constraint~$X$ if for every solution~$x$ of $\HS$ originating from~$S$ and terminating on~$X$, the following holds: \begin{enumerate}[label={($\star\star$)},leftmargin=*] \item given any sequence~$\{\xi_{i}\}_{i=0}^{\infty}\in\closure(C)\cup D$ convergent to~$x(0,0)$, there exists~$\imath\geq 0$ such that for every~$i\geq \berk{\imath}$, there exists a solution~$x_i$ of~$\HS$ originating from~$\xi_i$ and terminating on~$X$ such that the sequence~$\{x_i\}_{i=\berk{\imath}}^{\infty}$ is locally eventually bounded and graphically convergent to~$x$. \end{enumerate} \end{defn}

-Graphical convergence and local boundedness of the sequence~$\{x_i\}_{i=\berk{\imath}}^{\infty}$ in~\ref{item:star2} implies that the sequence of terminal times (respectively, points) of~$\{x_i\}_{i=0}^{\infty}$ converges to the terminal time (respectively, point) of~$x$; see Lemma~\ref{lem:term}.
+Graphical convergence and local boundedness of the sequence~$\{x_i\}_{i=\berk{\imath}}^{\infty}$ in~\ref{item:star2} implies that the sequence of terminal times (respectively, points) of~$\{x_i\}_{i=0}^{\infty}$ converges to the terminal time (respectively, point) of~$x$; \IfAuto{\cite[Lemma 2]{arxiv}}{see Lemma~\ref{lem:term}}.
 Consequently, given a hybrid system that is nominally inner well-posed with terminal constraint~$X$, for any solution~$x$ that terminates on~$X$, there exist solutions from a neighborhood of~$x(0,0)$ terminating on~$X$ that are close to~$x$ in the sense of~$(\tau,\varepsilon)$-closeness, as in~\cite[Proposition~3.9]{cdc2020}.

 Trivially, a nominally inner well-posed hybrid system~$\HS=(C,F,D,G)$ is nominally inner well-posed with terminal constraint~$\reals^n$ or $\closure(C)\cup D\cup G(D)$.
-Of course, more interesting examples abound.
+Note that \ref{item:starb} in Definition~\ref{def:mydef2} is irrelevant for this implication since solutions escaping to infinity in finite time do not ``terminate'' according to our definition of ``termination''.
+Of course, more interesting examples abound. \IfAuto{For example, the closed-loop thermostat model~$\HS$ in Example~\ref{ex:therm} can be observed to be nominally inner well-posed with terminal constraint $X=[z_{\min},z_{\max}]\times\{0,1\}$, directly by definition of solutions. }{

 \begin{exmp}[Thermostat Revisited] Consider the closed-loop thermostat model~$\HS$ in Example~\ref{ex:therm}.
 By Theorem~\ref{thrm:nomout} and Proposition~\ref{prop:ionwp}, this system is nominally inner well-posed.
 In addition, directly by definition of solutions, it can be observed that every solution converges to the set~$X=[z_{\min},z_{\max}]\times\{0,1\}$ in finite time.
-Due to uniqueness of maximal solutions, this fact can be used to show that~$\HS$ is nominally inner well-posed with terminal constraint~$ X$. \end{exmp}
+Due to uniqueness of maximal solutions, this fact can be used to show nominal inner well-posedness with terminal constraint~$ X$. \end{exmp}}

+\NotForAuto{ \begin{remark} In general, nominal inner well-posedness and nominal inner well-posedness with terminal constraints do not imply each other: the continuous-time system $(C,F)$ with~$C=\reals$ and~$F(x)=0$ for all~$x\in C$ is nominally inner well-posed but not nominally inner well-posed with terminal constraint $X=\{0\}$.
+The discontinuous differential equation $\dot{x}=F(x)$ on~$C=\mathbb{R}$ with~$F(x)=-x$ on~$X=(-1,1)$ and~$F(x)=x$ on~$C$ is not nominally inner well-posed at~$\{-1,1\}$ but is nominally inner well-posed with terminal constraint $X$. \end{remark}}

-Sufficient conditions for nominal inner well-posedness require nominal inner-well posedness (with the jump set as the terminal constraint) for the flows of~$\HS$, along with restrictions on the geometry of the flow and jump sets, and inner semicontinuity of the jump map.
-For the definition of the set~$\widetilde{C}$ in the next result, recall~\eqref{eq:setflow}.
+\OnlyForAuto{In general, nominal inner well-posedness and nominal inner well-posedness with terminal constraints do not imply each other (see~\cite[Remark 4.1]{arxiv}). }Sufficient conditions for nominal inner well-posedness require nominal inner-well posedness (with the jump set as the terminal constraint) for the flows of~$\HS$, along with restrictions on the geometry of the flow and jump sets, and inner semicontinuity of the jump map.